-This beautiful poem by John O’Donohue, whose title means ‘Goodbye’, is addressed as a blessing for his mother, Josie.
+This beautiful poem by John O’Donohue, whose title means ‘blessing’, is addressed to his mother, Josie.

 “As the boundaries closed in, and still do, I notice that my world is large and detailed enough to locate all of my questions, and for that I am thankful.”